MultiX-Amsterdam/data-science-book-uva/index.md

   - We will provide a [mock exam](others/mock-exam-1) for next week's mid-term exam.
   - For the seminar, work on the mock-up exam, Practice 2, and [preparation for the mid-term exam](syllabus#exam-preparation).
 - Week 4
-  - **Mid-term Exam (Feb 27)**, covering materials from Lecture 1 to 5, Practice 1, and Assignment 1.
-Lecture 6 and Practice 2 are not covered in the mid-term exam.
+  - <span style="color:red">**Mid-term Exam (Feb 27)**, covering materials from Lecture 1 to 5, Practice 1, and Assignment 1.
+Lecture 6 and Practice 2 are not covered in the mid-term exam.</span>
   - A lecture to discuss the mid-term exam questions (Feb 29)
 - Week 5
   - [Lecture 7 (Mar 5)](lectures/lec7): Tutorial for the text data processing module (using Jupyter Notebook)